 Find a tour

-Koh Chang Tours
+Koh Chang Holidays

 As you set sail from the mainland across the glittering sea, Koh Chang (Elephant Island), covered in thick forest and with a vivid, sweeping skyline, rises up to meet you.
 At 40 km long and 16 km wide, it is Thailand’s second biggest island after Phuket and is one of 52 mostly uninhabited islands of varying sizes that form the Koh Chang National Park, an archipelago that stretches right towards the Cambodian border.